rokath/tip/docs/TipUserManual.md

 > **Consideration**: Easy implementable as config option for further investigation.

-* Additional Special Cases Handling:
+* Additional Special Cases Optimizing:
   * If there is a single unreplacable byte and it is >191, we simply copy it.
-  * If there are several unreplacable bytes and all >191 and src ends with a pattern, we simply copy them.
+  * If there are several unreplacable bytes and all >191 **and** src ends with a pattern, we simply copy them.

 > **Consideration**: Easy to implement as part of the unreplacable bytes handler functions.
 A small effect is expected.